Best TomTom Running GPS Watches Compared & Reviewed

 This is the budget version of the Runner 3 range and represents value for money against the more premium offerings.

-Version 3 brings improved battery life, GPS and Bluetooth.
+Great battery life, heart-monitor, GPS and Bluetooth

 As with the other modern TomTom models, everything here works very well and is simple to implement.

-With this premium model you get what you pay for – the functionality is great, as are the music and heart-rate features.
+With this premium model, you get what you pay for – the functionality is great, as are the music and heart-rate features.
 It does it all.

-Great battery life, heart-monitor, GPS and Bluetooth.
+Excellent battery life, heart-monitor, GPS and Bluetooth

 The ease and function of everything here, as with all Spark 3 versions, is very good, and the added pulse functionality is very easy to manage and understand.